History of Jehovah's Witnesses: Persecution and opposition

-From 1927 onwards, Bible Students were urged to extend their door-to-door preaching to include Sundays.
-The move quickly attracted opposition from the clergy.
-In 1928 Bible Students began to be arrested in the U.S. for breaching local by-laws on Sabbath observance.
-Rutherford challenged the laws in courts, ultimately fighting hundreds of cases in New Jersey alone as he insisted the preachers were not selling literature, but distributing it for a contribution to Society funds.

 In 1935, Witnesses were told they should refuse to salute national flags, stand for national anthems, or accept alternative service provided for those who had conscientious objection to military service.
 In late 1936 U.S. schools began expelling Witness children who refused to salute the flag.
 When the U.S. Supreme Court affirmed the right of schools to expel non-conforming children in June 1940, many states began passing laws requiring compulsory flag salute and similarly expelling children.
 The Supreme Court decision prompted a wave of violence against U.S. Witnesses, mostly in small towns and rural areas, where they were beaten, castrated, tarred and feathered, and in some cases killed.

 More than 2,500 cases were reported from 1940 to 1944.
 Hundreds of Witnesses were arrested and charged with crimes including sedition.
 The Witnesses responded with campaigns of mass witnessing, descending on hostile towns in their hundreds, and organizing "information marches", some 10 km long, in which members wore sandwich boards and held placards and banners.